Deepak-123456789/Wanderlust/README.md

 # 🌍 **WANDERLUST**

-**Wanderlust** is a full-stack web application that allows users to explore and share travel destinations around the world.
+**Wanderlust** is a full-stack web application that allows users to explore travel destinations around the world.
 Users can browse through destinations, view details, and add their own favorite places.
 It’s designed to inspire people to travel and discover new locations.

 ---